Learning to Extract Rational Evidence via Reinforcement Learning for Retrieval-Augmented Generation: Methodology

-\smallsection{Putting them together} Having obtained the answer, length, and format rewards, we compute the final reward via a linear weighted sum, as complex weighting is not the focus of this work, and a linear one\, generally\, leads\, to\, satisfactory\, performance:
+\smallsection{Format Reward} It focuses on whether the response obeys the defined format.
+Specifically, the model’s evidence reasoning, evidence extraction, as well as final output should be enclosed within the \textbf{<reason>} ... \textbf{</reason>}, \textbf{<extract>} ... \textbf{</extract>}, and \textbf{<answer>} ... \textbf{</answer>} tags, respectively.
+Therefore, the format reward $R^{fmt}$ is assigned a value of 1 only if responses fully adhere to the formatting requirements; otherwise, it is set to 0. \smallsection{Putting them together} After obtaining the answer, length, and format rewards, we compute the final reward via a linear weighted sum, as complex weighting is not the focus of this work, and a linear one generally leads to satisfactory performance: